KamonwanTawong/DADS7202_HW1/README.md

 > Results = 0.71736±0.0079

+## CONCLUSION
-> From the accuracy results, it was found that MLP gave the highest accuracy = 0.71736±0.0079 <br />
+From the accuracy results, it was found that MLP gave the highest accuracy = 0.71736±0.0079 <br />
 Next, SVM = 0.69 <br />
 MLP = 0.68 <br />
 Random Forest Classifier = 0.67 <br />